 What is the Jean Monnet Prize for European integration?

 The Jean Monnet Prize for European Integration aims at honouring Jean Monnet’s memory and life achievements.
 It does so by rewarding talented individuals or groups having contributed to supporting or strengthening European Integration through a project they designed and implemented.
 The winning project receives a €1,500 grant.

-The 2019 edition of the Jean Monnet Prize was organised under the patronage of the European Commission and of the European Parliament.
+The 2020 Jean Monnet Prize is organised under the patronage of the European Parliament and with the support of our pro-European partners.

-The full statute of the Jean Monnet Prize can be found here.
+The full statute of the 2020 Jean Monnet Prize can be consulted here.